 While I’ve listed Thunderbird Park under bush camping, really this is a rainforest setting – but I didn’t have a separate category for rainforest camping near Brisbane, so I cheekily snuck it under bush camping.

 Anyway Thunderbird Park is yet another of the awesome camping places near Brisbane, which is brilliant for families as there is so much to do here.
-Located on 112 hectares of subtropical rainforest just bordering the Tamborine National Park, Thunderbird Park is a gorgeous camping spot.
+Located on 112 hectares of subtropical rainforest just bordering the Tamborine National Park, Thunderbird Park is a gorgeous camping ground Brisbane offers.

 Thunderbird Park has a range of powered and unpowered sites, as well as bush lodges on site.
 Amenities on site include a camp kitchen, toilets, laundry, BBQs, fire pits, restaurant, bar, kiosk, volleyball court and tennis courts.
 The site is also pet friendly.